 Brief: Here are some practical tail command examples that should enable you to use this Linux command more effectively.

-Cat command is a nice little command for displaying the contents of a file.
+Cat command is one of the most used commands for displaying the contents of a file in Linux.
 But you might not always want to display all the lines of a big file.
 Tail command helps in such a scenario.

 What is the Tail Command?